dannguyen/journalism-syllabi/README.md

         <h5>Foundations of Computing » 2014; Summer <br>
             <a href="https://github.com/ledeprogram/courses/tree/master/foundations">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>"An introduction to the ways in which the computer and data technologies can be partners in creative practices.
+        "An introduction to the ways in which the computer and data technologies can be partners in creative practices.
 We will emphasize writing code over point-and-click interfaces, presenting the computer as a programmable object.
-Through a series of projects, students will move from exploratory sessions...</em></p>
+Through a series of projects, students will move from exploratory sessions
+        </small></p>

         <p>Instructors: Jonathan Soma</p>
     </td>
     <td>
-        Columbia University
+        <small>Columbia University</small>
     </td>
   </tr>